 A final minor detail: adding more fabric below the door's zipper would allow you to bury the door better in snow.
 The MSR Twin Sisters has much more fabric here and creates a snowproof seal easier than the Shangri-La.
 But, again, for most people who use the shelter more in three-season conditions than in winter, the Shangri-La's design provides an excellent balance of protection in all conditions.

 The The Shangri-La 2 retails for $300 but GoLite.com and GoLite stores sell it for 50 percent off.
-At the discounted price the shelter is an exceptionally good value.
+At the discounted price the shelter is a good value.

 — Max Neale

 Compare this product side-by-side to top competitors >

 Most recent review: September 9, 2013

 Related Best-in-Class Review